KoalaBR/spotlight/readme.md

 * Change the title to your liking
 * try to reload an accidentally deleted image (if possible)
-* Data should not be stored in the program directory but in a directory the user chooses.
-  If nothing gets chosen, default to something sane.
 * Translation is missing.
-* Check for exif data
+* Check for exif data (it looks like neither Bing nor Chromecast nor Spotlight offers those)

 # Basics